smolguyonearth/whoopenthisisgay/README.md

 # HOW TO ?

-extract zip files `data1.zip` and `data2.zip`, copy every folders and files in each extracted zip and put them in a folder named `data`
+To you, guys

+just extract the zip and run the code in order that were set for you

+love,
+smolguyonearth